 - After charring the pork roast place in the oven for about 30 - 35 minutes.

-- The meat thermometer inserted in center should read 145°F.
+- An instant-read thermometer inserted in center should read 145°F.

 - Let the roast rest for 10 - 12 minutes before slicing.